ptmt/ptmt.github.com/garage/tinyserve.md

 link: https://tinyserve.org
 github: https://github.com/ptmt/statik
 image: https://tinyserve.org/tinyserve_logo_full.png
-summary: Hosting for small and unambitios pet projects
+summary: Hosting for small and unambitious projects
 ---

 The problem: you vibe coded a service that only your family and friends need.
 What if you have 10 of such projects?